realA10001986/Flux-Capacitor/README.md

 ##### &#9193; Flux sound mode

 Selects the "flux" sound mode.
-"Auto: xx secs" enables the beep for xx seconds after triggering a time travel, upon power-on, and then the TCD sends a respective signal through BTTFN.
+"Auto: xx secs" enables the flux sound for xx seconds after triggering a time travel, upon power-on, and then the TCD sends a respective signal through BTTFN.

 Can be changed at any time by typing *20ok (off), *21ok (on), *22ok (Auto 30secs) or *23ok (Auto 60secs), or through the TCD's keypad.
 A change through IR remote or TCD is saved 10 seconds after the last change (see [here](#powering-down-the-fc)).